emrekuru2/NSC/README.md

 composer install
 ```

-> Drop the current project database to run the migrations and seeds.
-Those will create the new structred tables and populate them.
-Recreate a new empty database matching the name on the **.env** file.
+> Create or copy the **env** file to **.env** and comment out the lines shown down below.
+Then adjust your database, webserver url and environment type to your local environment needs.
 ```php
 #--------------------------------------------------------------------
 # ENVIRONMENT